 Blend all ingredients listed in (A).
 Sauté the blended ingredients over medium heat with 2 tablespoons of oil until fragrant.
 Then, add fermented soybeans.
 Mash fermented soybeans using a fork before adding it to the pan, if you prefer.

 Add prawns, fish balls and tofu puffs into the pan and give them a few tosses before adding some water.

-When water begins to boil, lower the heat and add in vermicelli noodles and Chinese chives.
-Then, stir ketchup into the pan.
+When water begins to boil, lower the heat and add in the rice vermicelli and Chinese chives.
+Then, stir in the ketchup.
 Add salt and sugar to taste.
 Lastly, garnish with the ingredients listed in (C).